IGPenguin/mobile-toolkit/README.md

 Uninstalls app from device, you must specify package name as an argument.

 ##iOS devices
 Open source library **libimobiledevice** is required.
 It has a lot of dependencies, but it is the best way to get screenshots from iOS devices immediately to computer.
+Your iOS device needs to have mounted developer image.
 For converting screenshots to gifs, you also need **imagemagick** and **ffmpeg**.

 #####iph_screenshot
 Takes screenshot and saves it to ~/Desktop.
 You can specify filename by passing it as an argument.